 This driver kit packs a huge punch in its small package as it comes with a powerful high-performance motor tucked away inside a compact design that enhances user comfort, particularly when working in tight spots over long run times.

 It is perfect for fastening and drilling with a number of materials including plastic, metal, and wood for applications such as HVAC work, cabinet installation, and farming.
-It is a great foundation for any DIYer or professional contractor power-tool collection.
+It is a great foundation for any DIYer or professional contractor power-tool and hand tool collection.

 Now, what’s actually in the box?
 This power tool kit offers the DC970 driver drill.
 It is part powerhouse and part entry-level tool.
 There are users who complained about its plastic chuck, comparing it to top-tier models that are incorporated with metal chucks.
 However, it is a keyless ratcheting chuck.
 Its ratcheting action aids its bits to hold securely.
 The user can also change bits one-handed if needed.
 Also, its ergonomic handle as well as weight distribution aids the drill to feel balanced.